emidev98/go-journey/modules/README.md

 A version can be defined at the end of the module in case you want to use a different version than the default:
 > go get github.com/donvito/hellomod/v2

-There is also a posibility of having both modules coexisting in the same program by defining an alias to one of them:
+There is also a possibility of having both modules coexisting in the same program by defining an alias to one of them:

 ```go
 package main